-Angela Koehler is an Investigator in the Broad Institute’s Chemical Biology Program.
+Angela Koehler is an Assistant Professor in the Department of Biological Engineering at MIT and an intramural member of the David H. Koch Institute for Integrative Cancer Research at MIT.
+She is currently an Associate Member of the Broad and the Director of Transcriptional Chemical Biology in the Broad Institute’s Chemical Biology Program.
 Her research group aims to discover and develop functional small-molecule probes of transcriptional regulators, including chromatin modifying enzymes and oncogenic transcription factors.
 Validated probes may be used to advance the understanding of transcription in development and disease.
 Selected probes may be developed into imaging agents, diagnostic tools, or therapeutic leads.

 Angela received her B.A. in Biochemistry and Molecular Biology from Reed College in 1997.
 There she worked under the guidance of Professor Arthur Glasfeld on structural and biochemical studies of proteins that recognize tRNA or DNA.
 In 2003, she received her Ph.D. in Chemistry from Harvard University where she worked with Professor Stuart Schreiber to develop novel technologies for identifying and characterizing interactions between proteins and small molecules.
 Upon graduation, she became an Institute Fellow in the Chemical Biology Program at the Broad Institute and a Group Leader for the NCI Initiative for Chemical Genetics.
-She is currently an Investigator in the Chemical Biology Program and a Project Leader in the NCI Cancer Target Discovery and Development (CTD2) Center at the Broad Institute aimed at targeting causal cancer genes with small molecules.
+She is also a Project Leader in the NCI Cancer Target Discovery and Development (CTD2) Center at the Broad Institute aimed at targeting causal cancer genes with small molecules.